French migration to the United Kingdom

 French migration to the United Kingdom is a phenomenon that has occurred at various points in history.
 The Norman Conquest of England by William the Conqueror in 1066 resulted in the arrival of Normans, while in the 16th and 17th centuries Protestant Huguenots fled religious persecution to East London.
 Other waves (but less likely to have put down permanent roots) are associated with monasticism, particularly post-conquest Benedictines and Cistercians, aristocracy fleeing the French Revolution, expulsion of religious orders by Third Republic France, and current expats.

 The 2011 UK Census recorded 137,862 French-born people living in the UK.
 Almost half of these were resident in the capital, London.
 Many more British people have French ancestry.

-French remains the foreign language most learned by Britons.
-It has traditionally been spoken as a second language by the country's educated classes and its popularity is reinforced by the close geographical proximity between Great Britain and France.
+French remains the foreign language most learned by Britons, usually taught in schools.
+It has traditionally been spoken as a second language by the country's educated classes and its popularity is reinforced by the close geographical proximity between the UK and France.